sciris/sciris_paper/paper.md

 ---

 # Summary

-Sciris is a cohesive collection of tools that enables an easy and simple interaction with foundational libraries from the scientific Python ecosytem such as Numpy, Scipy, and Matplotlib, as well as with libraries with broader scope such as multiprocessing and pickle.
-Sciris purpose is the facilitation and acceleration of the process to develeop and deliver easy-to-use domain-specific scientific software.
-This has been achieved by simplifing the interfaces of frequently used class- and methods-based functionality that is essential for the of robust software applications but may divert the focus from the actual problem to be solved.
-For instance, some of Sciris key features include: ensuring consistent dictionary, list, and array types (e.g., this would enable users to provide inputs to a class or method as either lists or arrays); referencing ordered dictionary elements by index;
-handling and (re)casting dates and times (e.g., allowing users to provide either a date string or a datetime object); saving and loading files and objects; and running operations in parallel.
-Sciris makes writing scientific code in Python faster, more pleasant and more readable for a diverse, non-specialist audience.
+Sciris is a cohesive collection of tools that enables an easy and simple interaction with foundational libraries from the scientific Python ecosytem (e.g., `numpy`, `scipy`, and `matplotlib`), as well as with libraries with broader scope such as `multiprocessing` and `pickle`.
+Sciris purpose is the facilitation and acceleration of the development and delivery process of easy-to-use domain-specific scientific software.
+This has been achieved by creating classes and methods that simplify interfaces to frequently used supporting functionality,  which is essential for the development of robust software applications, but may divert the focus from the actual problem to be solved.
+Some of Sciris key features include: ensuring consistent dictionary, list, and array types(e.g., this would enable users to provide inputs to a class or method as either lists or arrays); enabling referencing ordered dictionary elements by index; simplifying datetime arithmetic by allowing users to provide either a date string or a datetime object; simplifying the saving and loading of files and complex objects; and, simplifying the parallelisation of common operations.
+Sciris makes writing scientific code in Python faster, more pleasant and more readable for a diverse non-specialist audiences.
 This means that with Sciris users can get more done with less code, without the need to reinvent the wheel, and spend less time looking things up on StackOverflow (or the other 20+ tabs with the documentation of every single library your new application is built upon).
-Further, Sciris offers an extension to build webapps for in Python akin to R's Shiny (ref): ScirisWeb.
+Further, Sciris offers an extension to build webapps for in Python: ScirisWeb.
 In contrast to Plotly Dash (ref) and Streamlit (ref), which have limited options for customization, ScirisWeb is modular, so users have control over which subset of modules to use for which aspects of any project.

-The name Sciris, the combination of Scientific + Iris (Greek word for "rainbow"), thus honours the wide-spectrum and diversity of complex yet low-level API resources required in the development scientific computing applications.
+The name Sciris, a combination of Scientific + Iris (Greek word for "rainbow"), thus honours the wide spectrum and diversity of commonly done scientific tasks, as well as the well established low-level interfacing libraries required in the development of scientific computing applications.

 # Statement of need